infancy/rainy/README.md

-# ikary is a ray tracer
+# a ray tracing renderer